David King - (2005)

 Spotlights are commercially available from any good DIY shop and lighting suppliers.
 For the dartboard lighting rings most, good dart shops online dart suppliers will sell them.

 This light from Holland uses traditional two spotlight setup however in this case the spots are again low voltage LED’s.
 The lighting frame mounts on the wall and the arc and positon of the lights is designed to give an even clear light across the dartboard surface.
 There are several variation of this lighting system and these can be viewed on the manufactures website details below.

 Also see the Pro-Series on the Dartboard Lighting website.
 This lighting system meets the approval of the BDO and PDC.

 This is a purpose built spotlighting system I think many of you will enjoy.

 More details and where to buy can be found here:

-A basic setup is a single spot light either fixed to the wall, ceiling of dart stand.
-This lights the board and this set-up is most common in clubs, pubs and home setups.
-If you opt for this try using a high wattage bulb fitting and bulb 100w.
+A basic setup is a single spot light either fixed to the wall, ceiling or dartboard stand.
+This type of set-up is most common in clubs and pubs.